xkbcommon/libxkbcommon/README.md

 # libxkbcommon

-xkbcommon is a keymap compiler and support library which processes a reduced subset of keymaps as defined by the XKB specification.
-Primarily, a keymap is created from a set of Rules/Model/Layout/Variant/Options names, processed through an XKB ruleset, and compiled into a struct xkb_keymap, which is the base type for all xkbcommon operations.
+libxkbcommon is a keymap compiler and support library which processes a reduced subset of keymaps as defined by the XKB specification.

-From an xkb_keymap, an xkb_state object is created which holds the current state of all modifiers, groups, LEDs, etc, relating to that keymap.
-All key events must be fed into the xkb_state object using xkb_state_update_key().
-Once this is done, the xkb_state object will be properly updated, and the keysyms to use can be obtained with xkb_state_key_get_syms().

 ## Quick Guide